 It may also help with maintaining and controlling blood sugar levels.
 One study found that participants with diabetes needed 30% less sugar to maintain normal blood sugar levels when they had MCTs compared to long-chain fats.

 How Do You Use MCT Oil?

-After reading all of this science-y health info, you’re probably wondering what MCT oil tastes like and how you get it into your daily diet?
+After reading all this science-y health info, you’re probably wondering what MCT oil tastes like and how you get it into your daily diet.

 The good news is, it’s incredibly versatile!
-It’s a clear, odorless, and virtually tasteless oil that can be added into coffee (such as to make ultra-popular Bulletproof Coffee), smoothies, salad dressings and more.
-You just don’t want to cook with it, as it has a low smoke point, and it isn’t recommended that you heat it.
+It’s a clear, odorless, and virtually tasteless oil that you can easily add to coffee (like the ultra-popular Bulletproof Coffee), smoothies, salad dressings, and more.
+But you don’t want to cook with it or heat it up because it has a low smoke point.

-Although you can find it naturally in some food sources as mentioned earlier in this article, your best bet to get a full dose of effective, 100% MCTs is with a high-quality MCT Oil supplement.
+Although you can find it naturally in some food sources, your best bet to get a full dose of effective, 100% MCTs is with a high-quality MCT Oil supplement.

 When checking out the labels for MCT oils, you want to ensure you’re getting the real thing.
 To find one of the best MCT oils, we recommend it has these qualities: